 Radhni Devi, an elderly woman, faces a daily struggle to earn enough money to survive.
 “It’s really hard to decide whether to buy food from the money or something else,” she says explaining the consequences of being denied her old age pension.

-The Indira Gandhi Old Age Pension Scheme ensures poor people above the age of 60 a minimum monthly pension of INR 600.
+The Indira Gandhi Old Age Pension Scheme ensures people above the age of 60, from BPL (Below Poverty Line) households, a minimum monthly pension of INR 600.
 The amount increases to 700 for those aged over 80.
-Access to money under the scheme however remains a challenge across the country, including in Ukharbair village in Jharkhand’s Hazaribagh district.
+Access to money under the scheme, however, remains a challenge across the country, including in Ukharbair village in Jharkhand’s Hazaribagh district.

 On the days that she is able to, Radhni Devi picks up leaves from the forest and makes little baskets.
-Selling these fetches her between INR 15 and 20.
+Selling these fetches her between 15 and 20 rupees.
 This barely helps her buy food, let alone cater to medical or other emergencies.

 A recent survey from Jharkhand shows that reductions in budget allocations to pension schemes under the National Social Assistance Programmes mean that there isn’t enough money to cover all eligible beneficiaries.
 Women like Radhni Devi then bear the brunt of this shortfall.
 The survey also finds that funds are allocated and withheld on an arbitrary basis; there is no uniformity in the paperwork required to get access to these schemes even in a single state.